iLPdev/disclaim/README.md

 * ✔️ 1st gen soundboard copy of 10/17/1995 performance at Brew 'N' Beats, Arcata, CA

 This work is licensed under a
 [Creative Commons Attribution-ShareAlike 4.0 International License][cc-by-sa].
-All attributions should go to Dave Anter, Dave Puttre, and Greg Benson who were Disclaim "...and [they] did."
+All attributions should go to Dave Anter, Dave Puttre, and Greg Bentson who were Disclaim "...and [they] did."

 [![CC BY-SA 4.0][cc-by-sa-image]][cc-by-sa]